 How a Medicaid Attorney in Pennsylvania Can Help

-If you or a loved one is in need of the long-term care that Medicaid helps cover, but you are unsure if you will be able to qualify, a Medicaid attorney in your area can help.
+If you or a loved one is in need of the long-term care that Medicaid helps cover but you are unsure if you will be able to qualify, a Medicaid attorney in your area can help.
 They will know what the threshold amount is for qualification.
 If your income exceeds that amount, they will be able to work with you to formulate a plan to help you become qualified.
-One of the ways to accomplish the latter is through shielding your assets so they are no longer considered when your financial situation is assessed to determine Medicaid eligibility.
+One of the ways to accomplish the latter is by shielding your assets, so they are no longer considered when your financial situation is assessed to determine Medicaid eligibility.

 Contact Our Law Firm Today

-Contact us either by using our online form or calling us directly at 610-768-9255.
-We will schedule a Free Consultation and help you get started on Medicaid planning today.
+Contact us either by using our online form or by calling us directly at 610-768-9255.
+We will schedule a Free Consultation and help you get started on Medicaid Planning today.

 Now is the time.
 Get started today - For Free!